kvandana451/kvandana451-canMatch/app/README.md

 Example<br>
 If a user is not an admin, canMatch stops Angular from even recognizing the route.<br>
 If we used only canActivate, Angular would still recognize /admin but then block access.<br>
+Use canMatch → When you want to hide the route entirely (e.g., role-based access control).<br>
+Use canActivate → When the route should be matched but access is granted or denied dynamically (e.g., authentication checks).

 ## Development server